gitlabhq/gitlabhq/doc/api/projects.md

 + `id` (required) - The ID of a project
 + `user_id` (required) - The ID of a team member

+Return Values:

++ `200 Ok` on success
++ `404 Not Found` if either project or user can not be found

-Status code `200 OK` will be returned on success.
-This method is idempotent and call be called multiple times with the same parameters.
+This method is idempotent and can be called multiple times with the same parameters.
 Revoking team membership for a user who is not currently a team member is considered success.
 Please note that the returned JSON currently differs slightly.
 Thus you should not rely on the returned JSON structure.

+## Hooks

-## List project hooks
+### List project hooks

-Get list for project hooks
+Get list of project hooks.

 ```
 GET /projects/:id/hooks